 The Hot Seat

-Brad: All right, Micheal, question number one.
+Brad: All right, Michael, question number one.
 What is your favorite blog, podcast or book of all time?

 On the podcasting end, I kind of nerd out on all of our industry stuff and podcasts in our industry.
 I sort of have a two way tie, Barry Ritholtz’s Masters in Business and Patrick O’Shaughnessy’s Invest Like the Best.
 Big fan of their podcasts and what they’re doing on both sides.